mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

   A phase of the test optionally sends inputs to the client, then tests the client's resulting TopologyDescription.

-Each phase object has two keys:
+Each phase object has three keys:

 - responses: (optional) An array of "response" objects.
 If not provided, the test runner should construct the client and perform assertions specified in the outcome object without processing any responses.
+- applicationErrors: (optional) An array of "applicationError" objects.
 - outcome: An "outcome" object representing the TopologyDescription.

 A response is a pair of values: